 Hue War Museum

-Visit the Hue War Museum aka Thua Thien Hue History Museum.
-Outside in the grounds, there are exhibits of warplanes, artillery, tanks, helicopters and a jet fighter.
-Inside there are more artefacts and photographs with poor English descriptions in relation to the Vietnam War.
+Visit the Hue War Museum, aka Thua Thien Hue History Museum.
+Outside on the grounds are exhibits of warplanes, artillery, tanks, helicopters and a jet fighter.
+Inside are more artefacts and photographs with poor English descriptions of the Vietnam War.

 Opening times: 08.00 am – 11.00 am and 2.00 pm to 5.00 pm.
 Closed on Sundays.